CARV-ICS-FORTH/XHC-OpenMPI/README.md

 - The source code for the implementations of the two relevant recent research studies for intra-node MPI collectives, as those where described in the paper
 	- Shared Memory Hierarchical Collectives (SMHC)
-	- XPMEM-Based Reduction Collective (XBRC)
+	- XPMEM-Based Reduction Collectives (XBRC)

 - XB, a complementary component to XHC, to aid in accurate micro-benchmarking